kranners/frappuccino/docs/Opinion/Don't Use Lodash.md

 > **"Why should I write a function if there's just a library for it?"**
 > _- Average [JavaScript](../JavaScript) [Clown](https://cute.engineer/) 🤡_

-The TLDR for this bit is that if you can reasonably do what a library does yourself, you should.
+The TLDR for this bit is that if you can easily and safely do what a library does with native language features, you should.
 #### Dependencies generate work

 Dependencies are debt, which constantly collects.
 Anyone who has spent any time in software development will be familiar with a ticket that reads something like this: